Newcastle United F.C.: 2007–2021: Mike Ashley era

-On 17 July 2019, former Sunderland manager Steve Bruce was appointed as manager on a three-year contract.
+On 17 July 2019, former Sunderland manager Steve Bruce was appointed as his replacement on a three-year contract.
 Bruce oversaw 13th and 12th-placed finishes during his two full seasons in charge.

 2021–present: PIF era

 On 7 October 2021, after 14 years as owner, Ashley sold the club to a new consortium for a reported £305 million.
 The consortium was made up of Saudi Arabia's Public Investment Fund, RB Sports & Media and PCP Capital Partners.
 On 20 October, Bruce left his position by mutual consent, after receiving a reported £8 million payout.
 Eddie Howe was appointed as Bruce's replacement on 8 November 2021.
 Howe guided the club to an 11th-place finish after a run of 12 wins in their final 18 games, and Newcastle became the first team in Premier League history to avoid relegation after failing to win any of their first 14 games.

 On 21 August 2022, Newcastle United Women moved into the club's ownership for the first time, after a formal restructuring.
 At the end of the 2022–23 season, the club sealed qualification for the Champions League for the first time in 20 years.
 The season was the subject of the Amazon Prime Video documentary We Are Newcastle United.
 In the 2023–24 season, Newcastle were eliminated in the group stages of the Champions League.

 On 16 March 2025, Newcastle United won their first major domestic trophy since 1955 after beating Liverpool 2–1 in the 2025 EFL Cup final through goals from Dan Burn and Alexander Isak.

-On 5 September 2025, Newcastle United announced the appointment of David Hopkinson as Chief Executive Officer.
-Hopkinson, who previously held senior roles at Real Madrid, Madison Square Garden Sports, and Maple Leaf Sports & Entertainment, succeeded Darren Eales.
-His mandate includes strengthening the club’s commercial strategy, expanding its global profile, and overseeing long-term infrastructure projects.
+The club finished fifth and qualified for the Champions League.
+However, Newcastle finished 12th in the succeeding Premier League season and exited the Champions League in the Round of 16 to Barcelona 8–3.
+Following the disappointing 2025–26 season, manager Eddie Howe stepped down in July 2026 and was replaced by Matthias Jaissle in August.